Votes at 16

 A precedent was set by the Scottish independence referendum that when a vote is being held on an issue of great constitutional importance, 16 and 17 year-olds should have their say too.
-Many 16 and 17 year-olds who had a vote in the independence referendum were denied a voice in electing their local MP in May; they and their peers in England, Wales and Northern Ireland must be given one in the upcoming EU referendum.
+Yet many 16 and 17 year-olds who had a vote in the independence referendum were denied a voice in electing their local MP in May; they and their peers in England, Wales and Northern Ireland were then denied one in the EU referendum.

 Why Votes at 16?

 Evidence from the Scottish independence referendum, substantiated by research from Austria and Norway, shows – aided by the encouragement of families and schools – 16 and 17 year-olds have higher rates of turnout than 18 to 24 year-olds.

 Whilst there is no silver bullet for improving citizen participation in formal politics and no singular cause, the way young people come into contact with politics in their formative years is crucially important for the future of representative democracy.
 If young people are registered early and get into the habit of voting, we will see lasting improvements in turnout.
 If they vote early in life, they keep voting in later life.

 The next generation of voters are the first to have received citizenship education, yet are being denied their full rights as citizens.
 Giving 16 and 17 year olds the right to vote would allow a seamless transition from learning about voting, elections and democracy to putting such knowledge into practice.

 The first generation of voters who have needed to study our democracy are denied the right to use this knowledge in a General Election for at least two further years, up to a possible seven years.
 And that's a missed opportunity.